alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 ## Animal products within the EU

 You need an Intra Trade Animal Health Certificate (ITAHC) to move animal products that are used as food within the EU.
-These include:
+This includes:

 * fresh and game meat
 * fish and seafood